eremedia/Google-Analyticator/readme.txt

 == Changelog ==

 = 6.0 =
 * Switches current tracking script (ga.js) to the new awesome async tracking script.
 In laymen's terms: updates to the latest tracking code, the tracking script will load faster, and tracking will be more reliable.
+If you use custom tracking code, be sure to migrate that code to the new async tracking methods.
 * Removes settings made obsolete due to the new async tracking (footer tracking and http/https).
 * Fixes the (not set) pages in the Top Pages section of the dashboard widget.
 Pages containing the title (not set) will be combined with the correct page and corresponding title.
 Note that I am still trying to get this bug fixed in the Google Analytics API; this is just a hold over until the bug is fixed.
 * Adds a link to Google Analytics on the dashboard widget for quick access to view full stat reports.